openstack/nova/doc/source/user/cellsv2_layout.rst

 based on source and destination hosts being in the same aggregate.
 Since aggregates data has migrated to the API database, the cell conductor will not be able to access the aggregate information and will fail.

+The fifth is a problem because when a volume is attached to an instance in the *nova-compute* service, and ``[cinder]/cross_az_attach=False`` in nova.conf, we attempt to look up the availability zone that the instance is in which includes getting any host aggregates that the ``instance.host`` is in.
+Since the aggregates are in the API database and the cell conductor cannot access that information, so this will fail.
+In the future this check could be moved to the *nova-api* service such that the availability zone between the instance and the volume is checked before we reach the cell, except in the case of boot from volume where the *nova-compute* service itself creates the volume and must tell Cinder in which availability zone to create the volume.
+Long-term, volume creation during boot from volume should be moved to the top-level superconductor which would eliminate this AZ up-call check problem.